ks867/colorRecognition/README.md

 `python extract_colors.py -s`

 The -s option is only functional if there are 50 or less photos in the `input_photos` directory.
-Inputs of greater than 50 photos are processed in batches, so intermediary files are automatically deleted.
+Inputs of greater than 50 photos are processed in batches, so intermediate files are automatically deleted.

-The intermediary files can be found in the folder `get_photos/U-2-Net/test_data`.
+If you use this option, the intermediate files can be found in the folder `get_photos/U-2-Net/test_data`.
 Please reference the Spring 2021 report for further documentation on the contents of these folders and the overall color recognition algorithm.

 ## Credits
 Part of this code is taken from https://github.com/xuebinqin/U-2-Net